 Patent infringement is when a business or individual infringes on a patented invention without the patent holder's permission.
 A person infringes on a patent when they make, use, sell, or offer to sell patented items.

 To avoid infringement, an individual or business who wants to use a product needs a commercial license to use the patented item.
 This typically involves paying royalties.
 However, patent protections do have national limitations.
 People in countries where an invention is not patented may make, sell, or use a patented invention in that country.
 An infringement search is also limited to the country in which a governing body may enforce patents.

 A person may use an infringement search to check:

 - Claim amendments during a prosecution

 Patent attorneys can provide valuable guidance about patent rights, how to negotiate license agreements, what adjustments you need to make to your patent, and more.
 A patent attorney can also advise you about other options, such as invalidating the patented invention, cross licensing, negotiating a license agreement, or waiting until the infringed patent expires.

 If a patent has expired, for example, the original owner cannot file a claim against you for infringement.
 However, the patent owner has six years from the expiration date to pursue action against a person for infringing on the patent when it was still active.

 If you need help with a patent infringement search, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.